cbeck88/conf-rs/MOTIVATION.md

 I think it might make sense to make an "extras" crate that contains "common" or "popular" value parsers.
 One nice thing about that is that those value parsers could also be used with `clap`.
 I don't think that *this* crate should contain any code that reads a file.
 For me, that is a separation of concerns thing.

 Personally, I do like using a crate like [`dotenvy`](https://crates.io/crates/dotenvy), which can load a `.env` file and set values to `env` right before you do `Config::parse()`.
 That `.env` file can be checked into git which helps local development, and you can leave it out when you go to build a docker container.
-I suppose that some of the value that some developers seem to be getting from reading config from an `.ini` file or such, I am getting that way instead.
+This is not as general as the "layered config" that [config-rs](https://crates.io/crates/config) offers, but it's as much as I've ever needed, and doesn't create a hazard if you ultimately want to deploy in kubernetes or something like that.

-My belief is that by keeping the API surface area relatively small and staying focused on the target niche, we can make sure that it stays as easy as possible to add useful features, test them appropriately, and drive the project forwards in a way that serves the users best.
+My belief is that by keeping the API surface area relatively small and staying focused on the target niche, we can make sure that it stays as easy as possible to add useful features, test them appropriately, and drive the project forwards.
+I do believe that building on `clap` is the best course in terms of conserving developer energy and serving the users the best.